firemodels/bot/Firebot/README.md

 # Firebot: A Continuous Integration Tool for FDS

-Firebot is a verification test script that can be run at a regular intervals as part of a continuous integration program.
+Firebot is a verification test script that can be run at regular intervals as part of a continuous integration program.
 At NIST, the script is run by a pseudo-user named `firebot` on a linux cluster each night.
 The pseudo-user `firebot` updates the various repositories in the GitHub project named `firemodels`, compiles FDS and Smokeview, runs the verification cases, checks the results for accuracy, and compiles all of the manuals.
 The entire process takes a few hours to complete.

 ## Set-Up

 The following steps need only be done once.
 The exact phrasing of the commands are for the NIST linux cluster named blaze.
 You might need to modify the path and module names.

 1. Clone the repositories that are included in the GitHub organization called `firemodels`: `fds`, `smv`, `bot`, `out`, `exp`, and `fig`.
-Clone `bot` first, then cd into `bot/Scripts` and type `./setup_repos.sh -a` .
-This will clone all the other repos needed in the same directory as `bot` (or you can clone each repo in the same way as you cloned `bot`, with the exception of `exp` which requires the `--recursive` option because it has submodules).
+A simple way to do this is to first clone `bot`.
+Then cd into `bot/Scripts` and type `./setup_repos.sh -a` .
+This will clone all the other repos needed by firebot (or you can clone each repo in the same way as you cloned `bot`, with the exception of `exp` which requires the `--recursive` option because it has submodules).

 2. Ensure that the following software packages are installed on the system: